Follow That Dream: Production

 With a working title from the novel of Pioneer, Go Home! by Richard P. Powell, the title Follow That Dream was chosen because the songwriters allegedly could not find a rhyme for "pioneer".
 At first, Powell was unhappy that Presley had been chosen for the role, but after seeing the finished film, he thought Presley had performed well.

-Filming began on July 11, 1961 in the summer heat of Florida.
-It was filmed in Citrus, Marion and Levy Counties, specifically Inverness, Ocala, Inglis and Yankeetown.
+Filming began on July 11, 1961 in northwestern-central Florida.
+It was filmed in the counties of Citrus, Marion and Levy, specifically Inverness, Ocala, Inglis and Yankeetown.
 The courtroom scene took place in the 1912 Citrus County Old Courthouse in Inverness, which has been restored and is now listed in the National Register of Historic Places.
 Part of the courtroom restoration can be directly attributed to the film in that it was the only record of the original courtroom configuration.
 Yankeetown memorializes Presley's stay in the form of a major highway, Follow That Dream Parkway, which opened on July 27, 1996 with a dedication and celebration held in Inglis.
 The parkway was so named because of the efforts of four of Presley's fans.
-The location of the Kwimper compound is at the southwestern point of Pumpkin Island at the bridge (29°00'35.6"N, 82°45'08.6"W).
+The location of the Kwimper compound is at the southwestern point of Pumpkin Island at the bridge.
 The bank scene was filmed in Ocala at a bank on Silver Springs Boulevard.

 "Elvis was a damned good actor and played some damned good scenes," said Gordon Douglas.
 "He could do more than sing."

 During filming, Presley met a 10-year-old Tom Petty, whose uncle was involved in the film's production.
 Shortly afterward, Petty swapped his slingshot for a friend's collection of Presley records.
-He also met and was photographed by future country singer/songwriter Ronny Elliott, then 14 and a native of Tampa.

 Director Gordon Douglas "always wondered" why the film was called Follow that Dream: "It sounded like a Doris Day picture."